 Gaze Upon Black and Yellow Beaches

 A stop at Djúpalónssandur beach will grant you to opportunity to test your strength!
 Along the beautiful black, volcanic sands, you will find four lifting stones from another age.
-Fishermen would use these stones to mark their strength see if they were capable of fishing along these shores. and gauge their suitability to work on the dangerous waves.
+Fishermen would use these stones to mark their strength to see if they were capable of fishing along these shores and gauge their suitability to work on the dangerous waves.

 Don’t miss the golden sands of Ytri Tunga beach.
 Here you will find a wonderful colony of seals year-round.